 Code generation based on custom templates

-extension (codegen template) that use a special syntax to automatically add data and generate code.
+extension (Codegen Template), which use special syntax to automatically add data and generate code.
 Code generation using templates is supported for C and Chisel languages.

-There are two types of custom templates - for blocks and for main
+There are two kinds of custom templates - for blocks and for the main

 function: